vl2g/PatentLMM/README.md

 Download and unzip the respective checkpoints in a `checkpoints` directory.

 ## Training PatentLMM
 We follow two-stage strategy to train PatentLMM.
-To train the projector layer in stage-1, run:
+To train the projection layer in stage-1, run:
 ```
 bash scripts/v1_5/train_patentlmm_stage1.sh
 ```